 - Repeat the rinsing and soaking steps two more times.

-- Kitchen scale if ingredients are specified by weight.
+For measuring ingredients you'll need measuring cups, a spoon, and a kitchen scale if ingredients are specified by weight.

 Suitable containers, covers and weights